-Clinical laboratory assessments (Table 3) will be performed by a central lab in the US.
-A central lab will be used in China, if available.
-If the central lab is unavailable due to COVID-19, Chinese sites may utilize their local hospital laboratory if appropriately accredited.
+Clinical laboratory assessments (Table 3) will be performed by a central lab.
 Reference ranges will be used by the investigator to assess the laboratory data for clinical significance and changes relative to baseline measurements.
 Clinically significant changes in laboratory values will be documented as adverse events.